 This Messermeister is made of ceramic which is very smooth.
 A ceramic rod should be used with most Asian knives that have more delicate blades and thinner edges.
 The ceramic rod provides a nice smooth finish on the knife’s knewly sharpened edge.

-Although this particular ceramic sharpener is a 10″ rod, other sizes (including a 8″ and a 12″) are also available.
+Although this particular ceramic sharpener is a 12″ rod, other sizes (including a 8″ and a 10″) are also available.
 You should purchase a rod that is about the same length or slightly longer than the knives you’ll be using to sharpen it with.

 This Wüsthof sharpening steel is made from chromium plated steel with a hardness of 65° Rockwell has a fairly smooth surface so you don’t have to worry much about wearing down the blade.
 This 10″ steel rod is best used with knives that you’ll be using for tougher foods, like thick-skinned produce and meat, because of the micro-scuffing that will be added by the steel.

 Best Sharpening Stone Reviews

 We recommend watching a video on how to sharpen knives with a whetstone before deciding that this is the method for you.
 Here is an easy-to-follow video on YouTube that will show you the basics of how to use a wetstone, like the two-sided sharpening stone we recommend below.